GeminiDRSoftware/MAROONXDR/readme.txt

 IMAGE TESTS
 found in ./maroonxdr/maroonx/tests/image/

-test_file_sorting.py: composed of three tests functions that test the checkArm, seperateFlatStream, and combineFlatStream primitives respectively for use cases.
+test_file_sorting.py: composed of three tests functions that test the checkArm, separateFlatStream, and combineFlatStream primitives respectively for use cases.
 -test_checkArm_collection_and_rejection: is purposely given frames of both the red and blue arms to ensure that the primitive tested correctly warns and truncates output to just the type that the first given frame has
 -test_separating_flat_streams: given a series including both types of raw illuminated flat frames of a single arm, the primitive is tested on whether it correctly separates the sets and creates the second stream against the directly calculated expectation in the test
 -test_combining_flat_streams: is given two stacked flat frames of a given arm and the resulting 'combined' frame that the primitive creates is tested directly against the directly calculated expectation in the test.